5he1d0r/swimlane-jira-extension/README.md

 ## Information

 Currently showing the assigned user of the ticket at the end of the swimlane in the active sprint.
-Only display the avatar if this is a tickt and someone is assigned.
+Only display the avatar if this is a ticket and someone is assigned.

 Features like configuration panel, story points, worklog, ... are planed.